5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **Coming from macOS**:

 - If you already have macOS installed, you can either download macOS from the App Store, with [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher) or with [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Both can download macOS and create a USB Installer as well.
-- **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are necessary.
+- **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are required.
 Follow my install instructions [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install)

 #### Recommended macOS version
-Up until recently, my recommendation was macOS Catalina.
+Until recently, my recommendation was macOS Catalina.
 While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sur feels snappier and more responsive overall (although benchmarks are slightly lower).

 Big Sur is also the best choice if you're planing to upgrade to macOS Monterey or newer.
 Because macOS 11.3 introduced a virtualization technology which can be used to trick macOS into thinking that it is running in a VM.
 This allows installing and booting macOS 12+ with an unsupported SMBIOS designed for Ivy Bridge CPUs which improves CPU Power Management and also allows installing System Updates which wouldn't be possible otherwise.